Dogs are better people than people.

 Frankly, you'd be infinitely happier if you adopted the exact same habit.

-If so, share this article on Facebook to drown out some of the political nonsense we know will dominate the feed.
+If so, share this article on Facebook to bring positive energy to your feed.